jamesbramich/iac-demo/README.md

 This pilot uses a local microk8s cluster, but can be applied using any local kubernetes flavour e.g. kind, k3s, minikube etc. I had issues with Rancher desktop messing with my existing confg so went with microk8s in WSL2.

+The initial strategy is to create a configuration to deploy the base cluster for EKS then follow that with required services e.g. cert-manager, cluster-autoscaler, external-secrets-operator etc. This means a move to a different CSP will only require the cluster deployment to change.

 ## Initial setup ##